 Best Splurge: Shun Classic 9-Inch Bread Knife

-What We Like: Gorgeous, clean bread slices, sturdy
+What We Love: Gorgeous, clean bread slices, sturdy

 Blade Length: 9 inches | Handle Material: Pakkawood | Blade Material: VG-Max steel